philippinespire/pire_ssl_data_processing/README.md

 If you should be met with a conflict screen, you are in the `vim` editor.
 You can look up instructions on how to interface with it.
 I typically do the following:

-* hit escape key twice
+* press the "control key" together with "c"
-* type the following
+* then type the following
   `:quit!`

 If you had to delete files for whatever reason,